Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 One thrilling highlight of the itinerary is attending two festival events called tshechus, with masked dancers in brilliant embroidered costumes.
 Spectators sit around the edges to watch the dances, and it is very orderly, with dancers whirling and cavorting in the central plaza.
 Costumed monks perform didactic Buddhist legends, wearing carved wooden masks and brilliantly appliquéd and embroidered outfits.
 Others play the long collapsible horns called dungchen

 These events typically provide fabulous photo-ops.
-We will have cushions and blankets to sit on, but you can stand or walk around and get better photo angles.
-Some people like to stay all day and watch the dancing, and others want to wander in the dzong and admire the paintings and Buddha statues.
+We will have cushions to sit on, but you can stand or walk around and get better photo angles.
+Some people like to stay all day and watch the dancing, and others want to wander in the dzong and admire the paintings and Buddha statues, or relax at the hotel.

 Handwoven Textiles of Eastern Bhutan